-Watermelon Peperomia plants are known for their round green leaves with watermelon like marking.
-It is also known as a Peperomia Argyreia but is more commonly known as a watermelon peperomia due its colouring.
+Watermelon Peperomia plants are known for their round green leaves and watermelon like markings.
+They belong to the Peperomia family and are also known as Peperomia Argyreia but are more commonly known as watermelon peperomia due to their colouring.

 Caring for your plant shouldn’t be too difficult.
-Although they aren’t super low maintenance house plants they aren’t too fussy.
+Although they aren’t super low maintenance house plants they aren’t too fussy either.

 By following some basic tips for Watermelon Peperomia care, you should be able to handle this quirky little plant.

 Watermelon Peperomia Lighting Requirements